 ¶1.
 “But now, those younger than I mock me, whose fathers I would have refused to put among the dogs of my flock.

-2.Of what use was the strength of their hands to me, men whose vigor was gone?
+2.Of what use to me was the strength of their hands in whom spiritual strength had died,

-3.In want and in severe famine, they gnaw on an old, dry thing amid devastation and waste,
+3.who, in want and in severe famine, gnaw on an old, dry thing amid desolation and waste,

-4.who pull up mallows by the bushes, and roots of the broom bush for food.
+4.who pull up mallows by the bushes and roots of the broom bush for their food?

-6.In dreadful wadys, they make their homes in holes in the ground and rocks.
+6.In dreadful wadis, they make their homes in holes in the ground and rocks.

-7.Among the bushes they bray; they gather together under the nettles.
+7.Among bushes they bray; they gather together under nettles.

-8.They are fools, worthless people, driven out of the land with whips.
+8.Fools, worthless people, they are driven out of the land with whips.

 9.But now, I have become their song.
 I am a byword to them.